silviorp/coviewer_flutter/README.md

 I've used the Pomber/Covid19 Json time-series as the major API.
 It can be found in https://github.com/pomber/covid19.
 Thanks for making it available to all of us!

+## How to contribute..??

+If you are reading this README.md file then you have already opened the repository.
+Now you can go to the ISSUES section on top (beside CODE section).
+There you will find various issues and you can choose one or multiple to fix.

+To fix the issue read the requirement properly and understand the issue, then you can fork a copy of the project so that you can work on it locally on your system.
+You can also read above on how to run the code locally.
+After fixing the code you can generate a pull request to the maintainer of this project.
+Who will then verify the project and revert back to you with his feedback, and accordingly you can make changes.
+If the maintainer is satisfied with your work, he will merge your patch in the project.